 Online Master of Social Work (MSW) Guide

 A master's degree in social work provides the necessary educational background for employment in community service careers, such as roles in public advocacy and mental healthcare.
 Many aspiring social workers pursue their master's degree in social work online.
-A baccalaureate degree in social work qualifies holders for some general positions in the field, but specialized careers in areas such as clinical private practice, school social work, or healthcare social work require a graduate degree.
+A bachelor's degree in social work (BSW) qualifies holders for some general positions in the field, but specialized careers in areas such as clinical private practice, school social work, or healthcare social work require a master's degree in social work (MSW).

 - What Can You Do With an Online MSW?